About Global Made Local – a global furniture collection shared and made by local independent cabinetmakers

 I worked together with PP Møbler the previous year and have for a long time greatly admired their world renowned ‘collection of unavailable furniture’ built up over half a century.
 Having already worked on a forward thinking and responsible armchair, (see Danse floor for the homed) that has since been added to PP’s ‘Collection of unavailable furniture’, this year I didn’t feel the need to repeat the accomplishment.

 PP Møbler has always given time to exploration.
 In my view these explorations are not only about quality of materials and craftsmanship, but also the ideas of the different artists in relation to the period of time.
-So it was no surprise to find PP Møbler being positive about looking at the whole process, the way both the cabinetmakers and designers work together, before thinking about an end result.
-Today there is more creativity and ideas than there is need or opportunity to tool up and put single ideas in to large scale production.
+So it was no surprise to find PP Møbler being positive about looking at the whole process, the way both the cabinetmakers and designers work together.
+Today there is more creativity and ideas than there is need or opportunity to tool up and put single ideas into large scale production.
+The idea behind GML was to allow ideas to become a Collection of Available single unit production furniture available locally.

 The basis of GlobalMadeLocal is to design furniture that does not need to be selective and reliant on tooling investment.
 Furniture that can be picked up and made one for one.
 In that sense why does it need to be restricted to being made in the same place and reserved and protected by one producer?